 Do you know that about 95% of customers read reviews and testimonials before making an online purchase?
 This makes it crucial for eCommerce brands to collect buyer product reviews to boost conversion rates.
 This is where review request emails come into the picture.

-These emails are sent after the order is delivered to encourage shoppers to leave a review for the purchased products and share their shopping experiences via feedback form.
+These emails are sent after the order is delivered to encourage shoppers to leave a review for the purchased products and share their shopping experiences via the feedback form.

 4. Promotional Emails